SaxionMechatronics/smartnav-dataset/docs/index.md

 ![Alt text](images/dataset_page.drawio.png)

-In this webpage, we present the SMARTNav dataset, which stores the raw sensor data recorded by aerial and ground robots.
-The data was collected as part of our projects that address the challenges of autonomous navigation in industries where autonomous robots are needed.
-This data was mainly recorded for the evaluation of Visual-Inertial Odometry (VIO) algorithms; however, it can be used generally for vision or LiDAR-based SLAM and fusion algorithms.
+On this page we present the SMARTNav dataset, containing raw sensor data recorded by aerial and ground robots.
+Collected across multiple projects targeting autonomous navigation in industrial settings, the dataset primarily supports evaluation of Visual-Inertial Odometry (VIO).
+More broadly, it is suitable for vision and LiDAR-based SLAM as well as multi-sensor fusion research.

 ## Downloads

-The sequences of the dataset were recorded in ROS2 bag format, and can be downloaded from the following links.
-Since each sequence is recorded on a different hardware and for a different project, the content of each bag file is different, but inclusion of stereo images and IMU is constant in all bag files.
-Currently, all the bag files are only accessible through Saxion Research Cloud Drive (SRCD).
+All sequences are provided as ROS 2 bag files.
+Because each sequence was captured with different hardware for different projects, the available topics vary; however, stereo images and IMU data are included in every sequence.
+Currently, all bag files are available exclusively via the Saxion Research Cloud Drive (SRCD).

 Note: For those sequences of this dataset containing RTK data, px4-msgs (it must be release/1.15 branch) is needed.
 This dependency will be removed in future versions of dataset.